danielkummer/nixon-pi/README.md

 A standard installation with Debian Wheezy is recommended.
-Install Ruby using the tutorial on [elinux](http://elinux.org/RPi_Ruby_on_Rails)
+Install Ruby using the tutorial on [elinux](http://elinux.org/RPi_Ruby_on_Rails) Also, use the overclock to increase the processor speed, but keep it in a normal range unless you've got good cooling on the 5v power limiter/supply.

 Here's a condensed list of the commands: